DaisyLe-Monij/DiemPhuc-projects/README.md

 # Customer 360 Data Analysis
-This project is an analysis , focusing on customer Clustering with the FRM Model.
-Specifically, the RFM Model is one of the models used to analyze customers based on three metrics, with scores evaluated on a scale from 1 to 4, where 1 is the lowest and 4 is the highest.
+This project focuses on customer segmentation using the RFM model within a Customer 360 framework.
+The RFM model evaluates customer behavior across three key metrics—Recency, Frequency, and Monetary—scored on a scale from 1 (lowest) to 4 (highest).
-## R (Recency): The last time the customer used the service
+* R (Recency): The last time the customer used the service
-## F (Frequency): The frequency with which the customer uses the service
+* F (Frequency): The frequency with which the customer uses the service
-## M (Monetary): The revenue generated from the service
+* M (Monetary): The revenue generated from the service By leveraging these metrics, the analysis provides a comprehensive view of customer engagement and value, enabling more effective business decision-making.

-The main objectives of the project are:
+## Main objectives:

 1 - Understanding the fundamentals of RFM analysis and its role in customer segmentation.

-2 - Loan and Balance Correlation: To investigate the relationship between customers' loan status and their account balances.
-This helps to identify any significant patterns, such as whether customers with loans tend to have higher or lower balances.

-3 - Campaign Effectiveness: To evaluate how successful the marketing campaign was by analyzing contact methods and previous campaign outcomes.
-For example, measuring the conversion rate of customers who were contacted and whether previous marketing outcomes influenced the success of the campaign.

-4 - Seasonal Trends: To explore whether certain months show better campaign performance.
-This could help the bank optimize future marketing strategies based on seasonal trends.

-5 - Churn Analysis: To examine customer churn—whether certain factors like job type, marital status, or financial behavior (such as account balance or loan status) contribute to customers not subscribing to the bank's products.
+2 - Identifying key customer segments based on Recency, Frequency, and Monetary value.

+3 - Gaining insights into customer behavior to support data-driven decision-making.

+4 - Applying RFM insights to improve marketing strategies and enhance customer engagement.

-By using SQL queries, the analyst aims to extract meaningful insights from this customer data to inform decisions on how to optimize marketing strategies and improve customer engagement.
+By using SQL queries, the analysis extracts meaningful insights from customer data to support strategic decisions and optimize business performance.

+## Steps
+1 - **Data preparation and integration**
+Customer data was collected from two main tables: transaction data and customer registration data.
+These datasets were joined to ensure a complete view of customer behavior, while normalizing Frequency and Monetary values based on customer lifecycle.

+2 - **RFM metric calculation**
+Key metrics (Recency, Frequency, Monetary) were calculated using SQL techniques such as CTEs, window functions, and date functions to accurately measure customer activity and value.

+3 - **RFM scoring and segmentation**
+Customers were grouped into quartiles using the IQR method, assigning scores from 1 to 4 for each metric.
+These scores were then combined to form RFM segments and classified into meaningful customer groups (e.g., Loyalists, At Risk, Promising).

+4 - **Customer segmentation mapping (BCG Matrix)**
+RFM segments were mapped into four strategic groups—Star, Cash Cow, Question Mark, and Dog—to better understand customer value and prioritize business actions.

+## Analysis outcome
+1 - **Recency insight (engagement challenge)**
+The business is currently facing challenges in attracting and retaining active customers.
+The number of recently active customers is relatively low, while revenue is concentrated in less recent segments.
+This indicates a dependency on inactive customers and highlights a potential risk of revenue decline if churn increases.

+2 - **Frequency & Monetary insight (high impact opportunity)**
+Although customer distribution across Frequency and Monetary groups is relatively balanced, higher segments generate significantly more revenue.
+A small shift of customers from group 3 to group 4 can lead to a disproportionately large increase in revenue, highlighting strong leverage in improving high-value behaviors.

+3 - **Customer segmentation insight (growth potential)** The Question Mark segment represents the largest share of customers (approximately 47–48%).
+These customers typically perform well in only one RFM dimension, indicating untapped potential.
+This segment presents the greatest opportunity for growth, as improving their engagement across all dimensions could significantly increase overall revenue.

 Dashboard link: https://app.powerbi.com/groups/me/reports/9330ae91-7590-4c15-be52-6d8d546c04ca/935e9580cca98d251b90?experience=power-bi
 [Description]